CacheToolsUtils Reference

 Functions cacheMethods and cacheFunctions

 This utility function create a prefixed cache around methods of an object or functions in the global scope.
-First parameter is the actual cache, second parameter is the object or scope, and finally a keyword mapping from function names to prefixes.
+First parameter is the actual cache, second parameter is the object or scope, opts named-parameter allows additional options to cached, and finally a keyword mapping from function names to prefixes.

 # add cache to obj.get_data and obj.get_some